Nikon D700 2016 Review.

 Sensor: 12.1-megapixel FX-format – RGB CMOS sensor measuring 36 x 23.9mm and producing the maximum image size of 4256 x 2832 pixels.
 Crop function DX format allows capture of 2784 x 1848 pixels.

-Image processor: EXPEED image-processing system 14-bit analogue to digital (A/D) conversion with 16-bit image processing.
+Image processor: EXPEED image-processing system 14-bit analog to digital (A/D) conversion with 16-bit image processing.

 Focus: 51 – point autofocus system covering most of the image area.
 Three focus modes (S) Continuous-servo AF and (M) Manual focus.
 Three AF-area modes – Single-area AF – Dynamic-area AF with an option of 3D tracking and Auto-area AF.
 Rapid focus point selection and focus lock.